Sky Bet EFL permutations: Who can go up and down this weekend?

 Elsewhere, Luton will book a play-off place if Middlesbrough, Blackburn and Millwall fail to win against Stoke, Bournemouth and Peterborough respectively.

-And Sheffield United will join them if they win at QPR on Friday night and Middlesbrough, Blackburn and Millwall fail to win.
+And Sheffield United will join them if Middlesbrough, Blackburn and Millwall fail to win, following their 3-1 win over QPR on Friday night.

 Saturday April 30 (All 12.30pm KO)